Scezaquer/dubious-programming-language/README.md

 TODO: array literals are glitched as fuck if you do weird dimension things.
 So don't.
 Ideally stick to either rectangular or 1/2d arrays.
 If you do something else, you're on your own, and expect fucked up indexing behavior.
+TODO: make arr.len a variable accessible in code

 Type `str` is an alias of type `array[char]`.
 Type `bool` is an alias of type `int`